Charles X of France: Bourbon Restoration

 In January 1814, Charles covertly left his home in London to join the Coalition forces in southern France.
 Louis XVIII, by then reliant on a wheelchair, supplied Charles with letters patent creating him Lieutenant General of the Kingdom of France.
 On 31 March, the Allies captured Paris.
-A week later, Napoleon I abdicated.
+A week later, Napoleon abdicated.
 The Senate declared the restoration of the Bourbon monarchy, with Louis XVIII as King of France.
 Charles (now heir-presumptive) arrived in the capital on 12 April and acted as Lieutenant General of the realm until Louis XVIII arrived from the United Kingdom.
 During his brief tenure as regent, Charles created an ultra-royalist secret police that reported directly back to him without Louis XVIII's knowledge.
 It operated for over five years.

 Louis XVIII was greeted with great rejoicing from the Parisians and proceeded to occupy the Tuileries Palace.
 The Count of Artois lived in the Pavillon de Mars, and the Duke of Angoulême in the Pavillon de Flore, which overlooked the River Seine.
 The Duchess of Angoulême fainted upon arriving at the palace, as it brought back terrible memories of her family's incarceration there, and of the storming of the palace and the massacre of the Swiss Guards on 10 August 1792.

 Following the advice of the occupying allied army, Louis XVIII promulgated a liberal constitution, the Charter of 1814, which provided for a bicameral legislature, an electorate of 90,000 men and freedom of religion.
 After the Hundred Days, Napoleon's brief return to power in 1815, the White Terror focused mainly on the purging of a civilian administration which had almost completely turned against the Bourbon monarchy.
 About 70,000 officials were dismissed from their positions.
 The remnants of the Napoleonic army were disbanded after the Battle of Waterloo and its senior officers cashiered.
 Marshal Ney was executed for treason, and Marshal Brune was murdered by a crowd.
 Approximately 6,000 individuals who had rallied to Napoleon were brought to trial.
-There were about 300 mob lynchings in the south of France, notably in Marseilles where a number of Napoleon's Mamluks preparing to return to Egypt, were massacred in their barracks.
+There were about 300 mob lynchings in southern France, notably in Marseille where a number of Napoleon's Mamluks preparing to return to Egypt, were massacred in their barracks.